A degree in neuroscience can take you to a rewarding (and lucrative!) career in science, medicine, government or private industry.

 -

-Cellular, Molecular, Systems Neuroscience
+Cellular, Molecular and Systems Neuroscience

 Focuses on the cellular and molecular basis of nervous system function and development